 Please contact the applicable Zoning Department for your site and landscaping plans:

 Inspections may be requested from 7:30 a.m. – 3:30 p.m., Monday – Friday, except on designated county holidays.
 Inspection requests will be completed the next available working day.
 Inspection requests received after 3:30 p.m. will be scheduled no earlier than two working days after the date of the request.
+Inspections can be requested via the web portal.

 The DCRS staff, Inspection Chiefs, or county-automated systems assign inspection requests for scheduled times that are available.
 Due to the high volume of requests received daily, inspections are scheduled on a first-come, first-served basis.